ssllabs/ssllabs-scan/ssllabs-api-docs.md

 The API is versioned.
 New versions of the API will be introduced whenever incompatible changes need to be made to the protocol.
 When a new version becomes available, existing applications can continue to use the previous version for as long as it is supported.

-To reduce version number inflation, new fields may added to the results without a change in protocol version number.
+To reduce version number inflation, new fields may be added to the results without a change in protocol version number.

 ## Response Objects ##